Acheroniano/banksys-diome/BANKSYS-GOLang.md

 # BANKSYS - Banking System in Go

-This document outlines the implementation of a simple banking system in Go, inspired by a similar Python project.
+This document outlines the implementation of a simple banking system in Go, inspired by a similar Python project.<br> The aim is to provide a basic command-line interface for common banking operations like account setup, deposits, <br>
-The aim is to provide a basic command-line interface for common banking operations like account setup, deposits, withdrawals, balance inquiry, viewing a transaction statement, and clearing the statement history.
+withdrawals, balance inquiry, viewing a transaction statement, and clearing the statement history. <br>

 ## Overview